SHARP

 Supporters and Project Duration:

-The SHARP initiative was generously supported by the Wellcome Trust, marking a significant period of research and development from 2020 to 2022.
+The SHARP initiative was generously supported by the Wellcome Trust, marking a significant period of research and development from 2020 to 2026.
 This project exemplifies a forward-thinking approach to mental health care, leveraging digital advancements to make significant strides in the management and treatment of schizophrenia.

-To read more about the project visit: SHARP | Sangath
+To read more about the project, visit: SHARP | Sangath